Last Updated on

 How to Administer Gas Drops

 The gas drops are administered orally or into your baby’s mouth with a dropper or a spoon.
 You should hold your baby’s cheeks and pour the medicine into your baby’s mouth.
 Ideally, you should give the drops after meals or as per the directions from your doctor.
-Sometimes your baby may not like the taste of the medicine, under such a situation you may add the drug to the formula milk, water or your baby’s cereal.
+Sometimes your baby may not like the taste of the medicine, and under such a situation you may add the drug to the formula milk, water or your baby’s cereal.

-What Is The Recommended Dosage for Infants?
+What is the Recommended Dosage for Infants?

 The dosage is usually mentioned on the label of the medicine, according to the age bracket of your baby.
 If you are not sure of simethicone dose for infants or dosage of other gas drops for infants, you can ask your doctor for the correct dosage.
 It is recommended to strictly follow the daily dosage limit and refrain from over-dosage, as it can lead to complications.

-How Effective are Infant Gas Drops
+How Effective Are Infant Gas Drops?

 If you wish to administer gas drops for colic or other tummy issues, you can do so because these are safe for babies.
-However, if you are looking for conclusive evidence or proof about whether gas drops are safe for babies or not, then strangely, there are not many studies available to support this claim that gas drops ease your baby’s tummy issues.
+However, if you are looking for conclusive evidence or proof about whether gas drops are safe for babies or not, then, strangely, there are not many studies available to support this claim that gas drops ease your baby’s tummy issues.
 Though there is some evidence that depicts the positive impact of using gas drops for babies.
 However, the results of these studies may be considered an exception.

-Are There Any Side Effects of Treating Your Baby with Gas Drops?
+Are There Any Side Effects of Treating Your Baby With Gas Drops?

 The side-effects of gas drops are very unlikely and rarely seen.
 However, in some rare cases, your baby may exhibit an allergic reaction to this medicine, which may lead to: